-The LAN setup wizard gives you the option to configure two main settings - IP settings.
+The LAN setup wizard gives you the option to configure two main settings - IP settings and VLAN settings.

 This step allows you to configure your LAN settings.
 Here you can choose between DHCP Client or Static IP.
 If you select Static IP, you will need to manually configure your own IP settings.